ysharplanguage/FastJsonParser/README.md

 The role of the "evaluator" is to compile on-demand whatever lambda expression delegates are required to implement [JSONPath  filter (or member selection) expressions](http://goessner.net/articles/JsonPath/#e2), such as "?(@.title == \"The Lord of the Rings\")" above.

-In the same example above, the lambda expression delegate which is compiled (and cached into the "scope" JsonPathSelection) is of type:
+In this same example, the lambda expression delegate which is compiled (and cached into the "scope" JsonPathSelection) is of type:

     Func<string, Book, string, object>